DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Application LBs
   - Network LBs
   - Classic LBs.
-- **Application LBs** are best suited for HTTP/HTTP(S) traffic and they apply to layer 7.
+- **Application LBs** are best suited for HTTP/HTTP(S) traffic, including HTTPv2, and they apply to layer 7.
 Uses a round robin routing process for EC2 instances in a target group based on content o/t request type/content.
 They are intelligent enough to be application aware and Application Load Balancers also support path-based routing, host-based routing and support for containerized applications.
 As an example, if you change your web browser’s language into French, an Application LB has visibility of the metadata it receives from your brower which contains details about the language you use.
 To optimize your browsing experience, it will then route you to the French-language servers on the backend behind the LB.
 You can also create advanced request routing, moving traffic into specific servers based on rules that you set yourself for specific cases.
 - **Network LBs** are best suited for *TCP* traffic where performance is required and they balance load on layer 4.
 Operates at L4/Session layer.
 Can use TCP, UDP, TCP w/ SSL, or TCP/UDP (according to the dialog) Can use a target group.
-They are capable of handling volatile workloads, managing millions of requests per second while maintaining extremely low latency.
+They are capable of handling volatile workloads, managing millions of requests (more than ALB) per second while maintaining extremely low latency.
 Also if you need to usen an IP, not a DNS name, use NLB.
 - **Classic LBs** are the legacy ELB produce and they balance either on HTTP(S) or TCP, but not both.
-CLB's support HTTP/HTTPS, TCP, or SSL (chose one), and then the port number.
+CLB's support HTTP/HTTPS v1 and v1.1 (not 2), TCP, or SSL (chose one), and then the port number.
 Even though they are the oldest LBs, they still support features like sticky sessions and X-Forwarded-For headers.
 Today, ALB/NLB likely better to use.
 Operates on L4/L7 (Session/Application) layers.
 No sense of "target groups".
+CLB's support IPv6 and IPv4.
 - If you need flexible application management and TLS termination then you should use the Application Load Balancer.
 If extreme performance and a static IP is needed for your application then you should use the Network Load Balancer.
 If your application is built within the EC2 Classic network then you should use the Classic Load Balancer.
 - Health Checks: Ping protocol (HTTP), port, ping path (filename), response timeout, interval.
 Then unhealthy threshold vs. healthy threshold.